Don't be caught in SLO CAL without these wine tasting must-takes

 Vibe: Chill yet sophisticated

-Pack: World class wine warrants thoughtful consideration.
-Bring a notebook to jot down your favorite wines at Biddle Ranch Vineyard Tasting Room, a jacket to keep warm when coastal breezes blow, your game face for a rousing game of bocce ball at Baileyana, Tangent and True Myth Winery, and your dancing shoes (live concerts abound each summer throughout SLO Coast Wine region; many with food options and wine available by the glass).
-Be sure to stop by nearby Arroyo Grande for antique shopping and wine tasting not far from the coast.
-(Timbre Winery, located in the village, serves up boutique wines grown from Santa Barbara-sourced grapes).
-Bring a tote bag or two—you may find a few bottles—not to mention collectibles—that you just can't live without.
+Pack: World-class wine warrants thoughtful consideration.
+Bring a notebook to jot down your favorite wines at Biddle Ranch Vineyard Tasting Room, a jacket to keep warm when coastal breezes blow, your game-face for a rousing game of bocce ball at Baileyana, Tangent and True Myth Winery, and your dancing shoes (live concerts abound each summer throughout SLO Coast Wine region; many with food options and wine available by the glass).
+Outside food is not often welcome at vineyards, so check before or plan to have a small bite offered from the winery.
+Talley Vineyards offers the most seclusion and stunning views, surrounded by agriculture and nature for sophistication, rooted in practicality.
+You'll bring home a bottle of their pinot noir rosé for sure, so bring a tote bag or two.
+And remember, you're not too far from Arroyo Grande's city center.

 Pristine Avila Beach

 Vibe: Relaxing and rejuvenating